saucelabs/sauce-docs/docs/web-apps/automated-testing/playwright/yaml.md

 $ mkdir tests/example.test.js-snapshots
 ```

 3. Move the downloaded baseline screenshots to the snapshots folder.
-These screenshots will be accessible to playwright in the next test run.
+These screenshots will be accessible to Playwright in the next test run.
 ```bash
 $ mv artifacts/{your-suite-name}/example-test-1-actual.png tests/example.test.js-snapshots/
 ```